 At Paradise Fruits, we offer contract drying facilities with the most modern

 technology and expanding performance in northern Germany.
-One of our specialities is freeze-drying (lyophilisation, Lyophilisation) of fruits, vegetables and more.
+One of our specialities is freeze-drying (lyophilisation) of fruit, vegetables and more.

 Would you like individual advice on your products?
 Contact us today!